-DNRCOG Docket Number

-If you don't have a docket number, or to view any OGDP, scroll down to the "DNRCOG Application Type" dropdown menu and select "OIL & GAS DEVELOPMENT PLAN."
+DNRCOG Docket Number 210012345 If you don't have a docket number, or to view any OGDP, scroll down to the "DNRCOG Application Type" dropdown menu and select "OIL & GAS DEVELOPMENT PLAN":

-- After step 3 or 4, scroll down and click the "Search" button at the bottom of the scroll bar. - 6.
-A list of all related documents will appear.
-Click on any item to view its contents.
+- Scroll down and click the "Search" button. - A table of all related documents will appear.
+Click on any item to view its contents or download to your computer.
 How do I view general forms, permits, and data regarding permits and OGDPs?

-You may use the Daily Activity Dashboard to access frequently requested oil and gas data at the county and state levels.
-The Daily Activity Dashboard is located in the right-hand corner of the COGCC homepage, and allows you to search and generate custom-made statistical charts, graphs, tables, and maps for information including pending permits, well status, production, well inspections, Notices of Alleged Violation, active notifications, and spills.
-The COGCC also provides access to pending and approved permits through its "Permits Search" and interactive map on the COGCC website.

-To view the status of pending Form 2As (Oil and Gas Location Assessment Permits) through the "Permit Search" function, follow the steps outlined below:

-- Click "Permits" in the green menu bar on the COGCC homepage.
+Use the Daily Activity Dashboard (DAD) to access frequently requested oil and gas data at the county and state levels.
+The DAD link is located in the right-hand corner of the ECMC homepage: Daily Activity Deshboard (DAD) It allows you to generate statistical charts, graphs, tables, and maps for information including pending permits, well status, production, well inspections, Notices of Alleged Violation, active notifications, and spills.
+The ECMC also provides access to pending and approved permits through its "Permits Search" and interactive map on the ECMC website.
+To view the status of pending Form 2As (Oil and Gas Location Assessment Permits) through the "Permit Search" function, follow the steps outlined below: - Click "Permits" in the green menu bar on the ECMC homepage.
 This will take you to the "Drilling and Location Permits Search" page. - Under Pending Permits, find "Oil & Gas Location Assessment Permits (Form 2A)".
-Select "All Counties" or a specific county using the drop down menu and click "Go!".

-Pending Permits (Filed ON or AFTER January 15th, 2021)

-Oil & Gas Location Assessment Permits (Form 2A): All Counties Go!

-A table will show all pending Form 2As currently under review by the COGCC.
+Select "All Counties" or a specific county using the drop down menu and click "Go!": Pending Permits (Filed CH or AFTER January 15th, 2021) OH & Gas Location Assessment Permits (Form 2A): All Counties Gol A table will show all pending Form 2As currently under review by the ECMC.

-- a.
-Clicking a "Doc Number" link will take you to the Public Comments portal for that pending permit. - b.
+- Clicking a "Doc Number" link will take you to the Public Comments portal for that pending permit. - b.
 Clicking a "Location Name" link will take you to a list of documents related to that permit, including the Form 2A (as submitted by the operator) and supporting documents that are attached to the pending permit application.

-Can I view pending applications on the COGCC Map?
+Can I view pending applications on the ECMC Map?

 Yes.
-You may access the COGCC GIS Online Interactive Map by clicking "Maps" in the green banner on the COGCC homepage, then click "Click HERE to access interactive map".
+You may access the ECMC GIS Online Interactive Map by clicking "Maps" in the green banner on the ECMC homepage, then click "Click HERE to access interactive map".
 You may use the "address search" option to zoom to your address to see oil and gas activity near you.
-With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate boxes on the left-hand menu.
+With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate boxes on the left-hand menu:

 To select and view a pending application, use the arrow tool to double-click on the pending icons to display the Application.
+Where can I get additional information?
+ECMC Homepage: